omark012/weather-react-app/README.md

 > # Weather App
 [Go to Weather app](https://cloudpoint.netlify.app)

 Developed a cutting-edge ReactJS Weather app that is designed to provide you with accurate and up-to-date weather information.
 The app utilizes the OpenWeatherMap API for seamless data retrieval, ensuring that you have access to the latest weather data anytime, anywhere.
-App have been integrated with axios for seamless API connectivity, making the app even more efficient and reliable.
+App have been integrated with Fetch API for seamless API connectivity, making the app even more efficient and reliable.

 Try it out today and stay ahead of the weather!
- It is a React based Weather App which provide weather forecast for cities.
- Weather App is a useful application for everyone, designed simple, easy to use.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts